OREL-group/Project-Management-FA-24/FINAL PAPERS/Pavithra_Ramakrishnan_FinalPaper.md

 Install YOLO and necessary dependencies.
 Download and explore datasets, including initial visualization and structure analysis.
 2: Data Preparation and Initial Training
-Annotate and clean data where needed (using LabelImg).
+Annotate and clean data where needed using LabelImg.
 Configure YOLO training scripts.
 Train the model on a subset of data to verify setup and resolve initial issues.
 3: Model Training and Optimization
-Train the model with the full dataset and fine-tune hyperparameters (e.g., learning rate, epochs).
+Train the model with the full dataset and fine-tune hyperparameters e.g., learning rate, epochs.
 Evaluate the model on validation data and perform error analysis.
 Implement data augmentation techniques to improve performance.
 4: Testing and Integration